Historian of large societal trends, inflection points, progress, or collapse

 How can you estimate your chance of success as a history academic?
 We haven’t looked into the fields relevant to history in particular, but some of our discussion of parallel questions for philosophy academia or academia in general may be useful.

-It may also be possible to pursue this kind of research in ‘non-traditional’ academia, such as at organisations like the Future of Humanity Institute or Global Priorities Institute.
+It may also be possible to pursue this kind of research in ‘non-traditional’ academia, such as at organisations like the Global Priorities Institute.

 Example of someone pursuing this path